arsm/arsm.github.io/_pages/publications.md

 Under Review:
 ======
-[J] A. Sepas-Moghaddam, F. Pereira, P. Correia, and A. Etemad “Multi-perspective Joint Recurrent Representation Learning”, IEEE Transactions on Pattern Analysis and Machine Intelligence (T-PAMI).
+44. [J] A. Sepas-Moghaddam, F. Pereira, P. Correia, and A. Etemad “Multi-perspective Joint Recurrent Representation Learning”, Submitted to IEEE Transactions on Pattern Analysis and Machine Intelligence (T-PAMI).

-[C] M. Kolahdoozi*, A. Sepas-Moghaddam and A. Etemad “Learning Face Structure Trees for Expression Recognition”, Conference on Automatic Face and Gesture Recognition.
+43. [C] M. Kolahdoozi*, A. Sepas-Moghaddam and A. Etemad “Learning Face Structure Trees for Expression Recognition”, Submitted to Conference on Automatic Face and Gesture Recognition.

-[C] L. Khaleghi*, A. Sepas-Moghaddam.
-J. Marshall, and A. Etemad “MuViHand: Multi- View Video-Based 3D Hand Pose Estimation”, IEEE Transactions on Cybernetics.
+42. [C] L. Khaleghi*, A. Sepas-Moghaddam.
+J. Marshall, and A. Etemad “MuViHand: Multi- View Video-Based 3D Hand Pose Estimation”, Submitted to IEEE Transactions on Artificial Intelligence.

 Journal Papers:
 ======